-Arrarat Ghukasyan has 20 years experience in the banking industry and joined Unibank recently.
+Ararat Ghukasyan has 21 years experience in the banking industry and joined Unibank in August 2015.
+From the same date he became also a Board member at Unileasing" Credit Organization CJSC.
 From 1982 to 1989 he studied at Faculty of Physics, Yerevan State University, from 1990-1993 he worked at Physical Research Institute and graduated Post Graduate courses of the RA National Academy of Science and from 1993 - 1995 worked at Mashtots Engineering Centre, Armenia and in parallel studied at American University of Armenia.
 He started his banking career in 1995 participating in establishment of HSBC's subsidiary in Armenia.
 From 1998-2001 he has worked as Manager Branches and Treasurer at HSBC Bank Armenia CJSC, then from 2001-2006 became Deputy CEO of HSBC Bank Armenia CJSC, he continued his career on overseas attachments as Project Manager at HSBC Bank Malta (from 2006-2007), and from 2007-2008 as Deputy Head of HSBC Bank PLC Rep Office, in HSBC Ukraine.
 In February 2008 he became Chief Executive Officer at Converse Bank CJSC and from November 2009 Chairman at Union of Banks of Armenia.
-Since September 2010 up to July 2015 he worked as CEO at Byblos Bank Armenia.
+Since September 2010 up to July2015 he worked as CEO at Byblos Bank Armenia.